 Initial Operation Tests shall be successfully completed by the Contractor before the Performance Tests.
 The Initial Operation Tests may only be commenced with the prior approval of the Customer, which may not be withheld unreasonably, and not later within the timeframe according to Project Time Schedule.

 The Initial Operation Tests shall be carried out in continuous uninterrupted operation of the Equipment without material malfunction or material failure of equipment or components of equipment for a period of twenty-four (24) hours.
-The conditions of the Initial Operation Tests, including operating conditions, measuring methods, evaluation procedure, etc., are further specified in Clause 3 of Annex 3 (Parameters of Testing and Operation).
+The conditions of the Initial Operation Tests, including operating conditions, measuring methods, evaluation procedure, etc., are further specified in Clause 3 (Initial Operation Tests parameters) of Annex 3 (Parameters of Testing and Operation).

 The Initial Operation Tests shall be considered successful, if (i) the OEE parameters specified for Initial Operation Tests in Clause 3.3(d) of Annex 3 (Parameters of Testing and Operation) are met, (ii) the Equipment has been operated in continuous uninterrupted operation under conditions described in this Clause 23.1(d), Clause 3 (Initial Operation Tests parameters) of Annex 3 (Parameters of Testing and Operation) and in compliance with other provisions of this Contract.
 Non-compliance with these requirements results in failed Initial Operation Tests by the Contractor.

-If, at any time during the Initial Operation Tests, any of the OEE parameters drop by more than 10% below the required value described in Clause 3.3(d) of Annex 3 (Parameters of Testing and Operation), the Initial Operation Tests will be terminated immediately as non-compliant and considered failed.
+If, at any time during the Initial Operation Tests, any of the OEE parameters drop by more than ten percent (10%) below the required value described in Clause 3.3(d) of Annex 3 (Parameters of Testing and Operation), the Initial Operation Tests will be terminated immediately as non-compliant and considered failed.

 If any of the following situations shall occur, the Initial Operation Tests shall be repeated after the Contractor’s removal of the deficiency: